Gael-Lopes-Da-Silva/railroad/README.md

 First you will need an admin user.
 To create one, create a simple user via the /users/register endpoint using valid input.
 After that, manualy change the `role` field in Mongodb using [Mongosh](https://www.mongodb.com/docs/mongodb-shell/) or [Mongo Compass](https://www.mongodb.com/products/tools/compass).

-After that, in the documentation, you will need to go to the /users/login end point and
+After that, in the documentation, you will need to go to the /users/login end point and click on `Try it out`.
+In the body add the informations of the newly created admin user.
+If successfull, you will get a token returned.
+Copy this token and paste it in the menu that appears when clicking on `Authorize`.
+After that you will be able to use all the endpoints freely.